We often hear people saying: “My day doesn’t starts without a ‘Cup of Joe’ or my ‘Cup of Java’“. That is how many refer to their morning Coffee cuppa.

 There’s another probability that says that coffee is a common man’s drink and Joe is used as a term to define an average male in America.
 So. basically a Cup of Joe is nothing but a commoner’s beverage choice.

 Do these facts seem intriguing enough to impress your friends over a Cup of Joe?
-Let us know how it goes!
+Tell them, discuss it and let us know how did it go!